mv-lab/AISP/README.md

 In this challenge, we look for solutions to recover RAW readings from the camera using only the corresponding RGB images processed by the in-camera ISP.
 Successful solutions should generate plausible RAW images, and by doing this, other downstream tasks like Denoising, Super-resolution or Colour Constancy can benefit from such synthetic data generation.

+**[Starter Code](aim-starter-code.ipynb )** - Simple dataloading and visualization og RGB-RAW pairs + other utils.

 ## Datasets

 **Samsung S7 DeepISP Dataset**

 We use a custom version of the dataset collected by Schwartz et al. in their work *[DeepISP: Learning End-to-End Image Processing Pipeline](https://arxiv.org/abs/1801.06724)*.
-We process the original RAW images (GRBG pattern) and extract "aligned" RGB-RAW crop pairs.
+We process the original RAW images (GRBG pattern) and extract "aligned" RGB-RAW pairs (patches).

 **ETH Huawei P20 Dataset**